-Although the grammar of the keys clause allows for multiple keys, only a single key per server is currently supported.
+Only a single key per server is currently supported.

 The transfer-source and transfer-source-v6 clauses specify the IPv4 and IPv6 source address to be used for zone transfer with the remote server, respectively.
 For an IPv4 remote server, only transfer-source can be specified.
 Similarly, for an IPv6 remote server, only transfer-source-v6 can be specified.
-For more details, see the description of transfer-source and transfer-source-v6 in Section 6.2.16.7.
+For more details, see the description of transfer-source and transfer-source-v6 in Section 6.2.